 NOTICE: Classes canceled today due to weather conditions.
 Check Blackboard for communication from your instructors.

-Chapel is an integral part of the SBU experience.
-Chapel helps build a sense of community at SBU by providing a shared experience of worship, Biblical teaching, community and prayer.
+Chapel is an integral part of the SBU experience and central to our life together.
+Chapel helps to build a sense of community at SBU by providing a shared experience of worship, biblical teaching, community, and prayer.